 At Tearfund, we believe that broken relationships are the root cause of poverty and injustice.
 Alienating strangers, disregarding differences and marginalising minorities do not reflect the Kingdom of God or the welcome that Christ offers to all.

 Diversity is woven into the very essence of this world: this is clear from the variety of life we find in the creation story.
 Yet diversity has not remained the gift that God intended it to be.
 Instead, it has become a means for discrimination and prejudice, keeping relationships broken and leading to the creation of societal systems which perpetuate injustice and are a major cause of poverty.

-Over three days we will discuss the concept of inclusion, the theologies that shape our policies and practices today, and the behaviours and systems that – unless challenged – will continue to cause injustices in the future.
-Each day will focus on a key theme:
+Over the event, we discussed the concept of inclusion, the theologies that shape our policies and practices today, and the behaviours and systems that – unless challenged – will continue to cause injustices in the future.

-In particular we will explore inclusion as it relates to race, ethnicity, disability and gender.
+In particular, we explored inclusion as it relates to race, ethnicity, disability and gender.

 View the presentations of our seven speakers, who unpack the theological foundations for the change we believe is necessary as we move towards more inclusive approaches to disability, gender, and race and ethnicity.